-Greece’s Golden Visa Program was always attractive, but now, in compliance with the country’s healing economy, it is all the more at the focus of investors.
+Greece Investor Visa, also known as, Golden Visa Program was always attractive, but now, in compliance with the country’s healing economy, it is all the more at the focus of investors.
 Greece’s Golden Visa Program grants its beneficiaries a permanent residence permit and visa-free access to Schengen area countries.
 To be able to benefit from this program, the applicants should invest a minimum of 250,000 euros in Greece.
 The minimum investment amount is one of the lowest investment threshold among other European Golden Visas.
-Therefore, buying property in Greece to be able to own a Greece Golden Visa is now a topic of major interest among investors all around the world.
+Therefore, buying property in Greece to be able to own a Greece Investor Visa is now a topic of major interest among investors all around the world.

 Greece’s Real Estate Market is Back

 According to NAI Hellas poll’s numbers, 48 per cent of the respondents said that the potential of Greece’s real estate market was good or very good.
 In line with this poll results, there is another fact that clearly demonstrates that investors’ trust and prospect for Greece are prominently higher, which is the fact that the investors willing to invest in real estate in Greece in 2017 was twice that recorded in 2016.